AaronDenHond/chatroom-exercise/readme.md

 ISSUE 2 : Move script.js under /socket.io in the <scripts> addition to the headers.
 Otherwise it loads the client side js before the sockets are loaded.
 Defer didnt work for some reason, had to move.

-Current status : can see someone connect in the server side terminal on page reload
+Current status : can see someone connect in the server side terminal on page reload.